Integrating Kendra and SharePoint using Azure AD App-Only Authentication

 4. Upload certificate.crt to S3

-Register certificate.crt to any bucket on S3.
+Register certificate.crt to any bucket in S3.

-5. Add DataSource to Kendra
+5. Add a DataSource to Kendra

-Add a data source in the Kendra console and select SharePoint connector (V2.0).
+Add a Data source in the Kendra console and select SharePoint connector (V2.0).

-Item Value
+Item Setting Value

 Hosting Method SharePoint Online

-Site URLs Enter in https://yourdomain.sharepoint.com/sites/mysite format
+Site URLs Enter in the format https://yourdomain.sharepoint.com/sites/mysite

 Domain SharePoint domain name (e.g., yourdomain)